22 Examples of Customer Retention Strategies That Actually Work

 2. Apologize when you make mistakes.

-Try as you might to avoid them, mistakes happen in business.
+Try as you might to avoid them, but mistakes happen in business.

-Whether that mistake is a data breach, an outage, a billing error, or something else, a mistake can put you at risk of losing your valued customers — depending on how you handle it.
+Whether that mistake is a data breach, an outage, a billing error, or something else, a mistake can put you at risk of losing your valued customers.
+In my experience, it’s how you handle it that really matters for your future interactions with customers.

 Customer Retention Strategy Example: HubSpot